FHantke/brave-browser-wiki/Brave-Wallet.md

 The `window.ethereum` object is provided by Brave's wallet to web pages.
 You can read about it here: https://github.com/brave/brave-browser/wiki/Ethereum-Provider-API

+It is exposed for Ethereum and other EVM compatible networks.
+It communicates over ETH JSON RPC API with an endpoint defined by whatever is the current selected network.

 ## Settings

 Brave Wallet settings can be accessed from: brave://settings/wallet